csi-dgist/QoS-Guard/docs/rules/EMP.md

 ![Rule 38 Experimental Result](../images/rule38.png)

-* **Case A (Deadline = 100ms - Orange):** Counter-intuitively, the shorter deadline shows fewer misses initially.
-This is because samples are either delivered on time or missed entirely without significant queuing delay.
+* **Case A (Deadline = 100ms - Orange):** Numerous spikes are observed throughout the experiment.
+Any minor retransmission delay caused by the 5% loss immediately triggers a deadline miss, leading to unstable ownership.
-* **Case B (Deadline = 500ms - Blue):** The longer deadline shows significantly more frequent misses.
-In a `RELIABLE` setting, the system attempts multiple retransmissions within the 500ms window.
-This leads to **Head-of-Line (HOL) blocking** and cumulative delays, eventually causing a burst of deadline misses once the buffer exceeds the limit.
+* **Case B (Deadline = 500ms - Blue):** Significantly fewer and more sparse spikes appear.
+The larger window provides sufficient time for the `RELIABLE` protocol to recover lost packets through NACK/retransmission before the 500ms timer expires, maintaining a more consistent owner state.

-**4. Empirical Conclusion [ISSUE]**
+**4. Empirical Conclusion**

-The experimental data reveals a critical trade-off: while a longer **Deadline** is intended to provide a safety margin, in `RELIABLE` networks with constant loss, it can inadvertently lead to **Ownership Instability.** The extended window allows retransmission queues to grow, which eventually triggers a series of late-delivery timeouts that are more frequent than in shorter deadline configurations.
+The experiment clearly demonstrates that **Ownership Stability** is highly dependent on the **Deadline** period in lossy networks.
+A tight deadline (Case A) causes "Ownership Churning," where control is frequently and unnecessarily handed over due to transient network jitters.

-To ensure stable Ownership and minimize handover churn, the Deadline must be balanced against the retransmission timeout (RTO) and the publication frequency:
+By extending the Deadline (Case B), the system becomes more resilient to packet loss, ensuring that the primary owner remains active as long as retransmissions are successful within the extended margin.
+To ensure stable control in exclusive ownership, the Deadline should be at least twice the Publication Period:
-$$[OWNST = EXCLUSIVE] \implies DEADLN.period \approx 2 \times PP \text{ (Optimal for Stability)}$$
+$$[OWNST = EXCLUSIVE] \implies DEADLN.period \ge 2 \times PP$$

 ---
 ### Rule 39